 Skip to main content

 Crosschain routing enables complex multichain workflows that execute DeFi operations across multiple blockchains atomically.
 Unlike simple token transfers, crosschain routing orchestrates sophisticated strategies that span several chains.
 Both route and bundle API operate in crosschain mode.
-For custom bundles, use the bridge action to facilitate cross-chain token transfers using Stargate.
+For custom bundles, use the bridge action to facilitate cross-chain token transfers using one of three supported bridge protocols: CCIP, Relay, or Stargate.
 For example: bridge assets to chains where protocols exist, execute operations such as minting, then optionally bridge results back to your origin chain and deposit them in a yield-bearing position.

 Quick Start

-Use the GET layerzero/pool API to find the correct pool address and use it as the primaryAddress for stargate.bridge operation.Always start the post-bridging callback with balance action.
+Use the GET /layerzero/pool API to find the correct pool address for Stargate, or GET /ccip/router for CCIP.Always start the post-bridging callback with a balance action.

 {